bbayles/py3flowtools/README.md

 ## Usage

-Call either `py3flowtools.FlowToolsLog` or `py3flowtools.FlowdLog` with the path to a NetFlow log to get an iterator over the flows in the log:
+Call one of these functions to a NetFlow log to get an iterator over the flows in the log:

+* Use `NetFlowLog` to have the module try to guess which reader to use
 * Use `FlowToolsLog` for logs that `flow-tools` can read
 * Use `FlowdLog` for logs that `flowd` can reader